On the Local Regularity of the Hilbert Transform: Introduction

-On a related note, the local integrability of the Hilbert transform has been considered in the literature.
+On a side note, the local integrability of the Hilbert transform was considered in the literature.
 As a matter of fact, there is essentially a characterization of local integrability.
 For example, according to a result by Calder\'on and Zygmund (\cite{Javier}), if $I_1 \subset I_2$ are two open intervals and $f\log^{+}|f| \in L^1(I_2)$, then $Hf \in L^1(I_1)$.
 Conversely, Stein (\cite{Stein}, \cite{Javier}) showed that if $f \geq 0$ and $Hf \in L^1(I_2)$, then $f\log^+|f| \in L^1(I_1)$.
-For reference on recent works where the Hilbert transform is heavily used to construct harmonic measures in the complex plane, see \cite{Kenig-Zhao} by Kenig and Zhao.
+For reference on recent works where the Hilbert transform is exclusively used to construct harmonic measures in the complex plane, see \cite{Kenig-Zhao} by Kenig and Zhao.
+Another problem related to local smoothness of the Hilbert transform is the local smoothness of the conjugate functions in the periodical case, and we refer the reader to the works by Dyachenko in \cite{Dyach_2} and \cite{Dyach_3} for recent progress on that front.
+We also remark that in this paper we assume $f \in L^p(\mathbb{R}),$ where $ 1\leq p < \infty$, however the same results would hold in the case $p= \infty$ when a modified Hilbert transform is used.

-The rest of the paper is organized as follows.
-In Section \ref{section:global_case} we first review the case of global differentiability as a warm-up.
-Then in Section \ref{section:study_T} we study some properties of the aforementioned operator $T$, these properties will play a significant role in Sections \ref{section:main_proof} and \ref{section:real_proof}, where Theorems \ref{thm:main} and \ref{cor:real_analytic} are proved.
-Finally, in Section \ref{section:example} we present the details for the proofs of Propositions \ref{prop:regularity_same} and \ref{prop:x_alpha}.